 Browse the stalls selling fruits, vegetables, crafts and souvenirs, and prepared foods.
 There are farmers’ markets here on weekdays as well, just not as robust as the Saturday market.

 Admire the pretty gabled houses on the square.
 The houses were badly damaged by Allied bombing during World War II.
-Some of the homes were restored lovingly to their pre-damage design, but others were rebuilt in a simpler style.
+Some of the homes were restored lovingly to their pre-damage design (from the 15th and 16th centuries), but others were rebuilt in a simpler style.
 Aren’t the pastel facades beautiful?

 Hanseatic Rostock had an old town, a middle town, and a new town.
 Each town had its own town hall, town square, and church!